 If you’re planning to hit the road or the skies this holiday season, with or without your nanny, there are some general tips to keep you safe while traveling:

 - Get vaccinated.
 It’s still recommended to delay travel until you are fully vaccinated, meaning two weeks after your final shot.
-If you’re traveling with young children who aren’t eligible yet for vaccination, check out these recommendations from the Centers for Disease Control and Prevention (CDC).

 - Stay domestic.
 Although foreign borders continue to open up to fully vaccinated U.S. travelers, the global travel situation is in flux.
 Some countries are closing their borders again or enforcing strict curfews and mandates.